Germany: Merger Control

-- It is worth mentioning that German law contains a presumption that a majority shareholder controls its subsidiary.
-However, control may also be conferred by minority shareholdings or even purely contractual links as long as they provide the long-term ability to exercise decisive influence, eg, because of low attendance at the annual shareholders’ meeting or due to contractual (veto) rights.
+- German law contains a presumption that a majority shareholder controls its subsidiary.
+However, control may also be conferred by minority shareholdings or even purely contractual links as long as they provide the long-term ability to exercise decisive influence (eg, because of low attendance at the annual shareholders’ meeting or because of contractual (veto) rights).

 - Acquisitions of sole or joint control (including changes from joint to sole control and vice versa) are covered, as are changes within a group of jointly controlling shareholders.

 - The acquisition of capital or voting rights, which result in participations of at least 25 per cent or 50 per cent in the capital or voting rights of the target.
 Transactions that increase an existing participation of 25 per cent or more, up to at least 50 per cent, also need to be notified.

 - Provided that the transaction results in two or more undertakings holding stakes of at least 25 per cent in the target (joint venture), an additional concentration is deemed to arise between those undertakings (limited to the markets in which the joint venture is active).
 This has two consequences: first, all shareholders holding at least 25 per cent of the joint venture qualify as ‘parties concerned’ so that their turnovers need to be taken into account when assessing the filing thresholds.
 Second, the substantial assessment will comprise an analysis of overlaps between the parent companies’ activities in the joint venture’s markets.